Laser Hair Removal Burns On Legs Guide – How Much Compensation Can I Claim?

 - Offer you the chance to change your mind if you have any concerns or doubts

-- Inform you of any known side effects associated with laser hair removal
+- Inform you of any side effects of laser hair removal

 - To only use correctly sterilised equipment and to use the correct techniques

-If you suffered laser hair removal burns on legs, we would listen to the circumstances surrounding your injury with an end goal being to establish who would be held liable whether it’s the beauty salon/clinic or the technician/professional who carried out your treatment.
+If you suffer laser hair removal burns on your legs, we listen to the circumstances surrounding your injury.
+The end goal is to establish who is liable.
+That could be the beauty salon/clinic or the technician/professional performing your treatment.

-With years of experience relating to laser hair removal burns on legs, we would assess your case and guide you through the process of filing a laser hair removal burn compensation claim for the injuries you sustained whether slight or more serious.
+With years of experience relating to laser burns on legs, we would assess your case and guide you through the process of filing a laser hair removal burn compensation claim for the type of burn you sustained, whether slight or more serious.
 We would include the financial and emotional cost of the laser burn treatment needed to get you back to where you were before the injury occurred.

 The best and most effective way of starting a laser hair removal burn on legs compensation claim is to seek legal advice from the word go.
-We offer a No Win No Fee service which allows you to begin a claim without any financial restrictions because no upfront fees are required for us to act on your behalf.
+We offer a No Win No Fee service, which allows you to begin a claim without any financial restrictions because no upfront fees are necessary for us to act on your behalf.

 We also offer a free initial consultation which allows us to assess your case in detail.
-It also allows you the opportunity to ask any questions you may have about your laser burn injury.
-We are also in the best position to arrange for you to see a local doctor should this be necessary which would do at no extra cost.
+It also allows you the opportunity to ask any questions you may have about your laser hair removal burns claim.
+We are also in the best position to arrange for you to see a local doctor if necessary, which would do at no extra cost.

-Most side effects are minor and typically disappear a few days after you have undergone a laser hair removal procedure on your legs.
-These are detailed below:
+Most side effects are minor and typically disappear a few days after undergoing a laser hair removal procedure on your legs.
+These are:

-- Redness on the surrounding areas of your skin which gradually fades away
+- Redness on the surrounding areas of your skin gradually fades away.

-- A slight tingling or mild discomfort when being treated which is more common in people with sensitive skin
+- A slight tingling or mild discomfort during treatment is more common in people with sensitive skin types.

-Beauty technicians and professionals know how to prevent laser hair removal burns whereas anyone who is not sufficiently trained puts you at risk of suffering burns to your legs when undergoing laser hair removal.
+Beauty technicians and professionals know how to prevent laser hair removal burns.
+However, anyone lacking sufficiently training puts you at risk of suffering burns to your legs when undergoing laser hair removal.